IamSreeman/IamSreeman.github.io/_posts/2024-07-10-love-is-discrimination.md

   foot: bookmarklet.js
 ---

 I will try to argue that what most people call "love" is just discrimination.
 Years ago, I first saw this explained in <a href="https://vinlandsaga.fandom.com/wiki/Episode_18" target="_blank">Episode 18</a> of Vinland Saga.
 Back then, I found it very ridiculous.
-But after thinking about it for more time, I think it is a very logical argument.
+But after thinking about it for more time, I think it is a very logical argument and I will elaborate on it.
 In this post, I will argue that "True Love" is ***unconditional compassion towards all sentient beings*** and that "True Love" is only possible if you are omnipotent.<!--more-->

 - [Parent-Child](#parent-child)
 - [Significant other](#significant-other)